kern/filepizza/README.md

 **How big can my files be?** Chrome has issues supporting files >500 MB.
 Firefox does not have any issues with large files, however.

-**What happens when I close my browser?** The tempalink is invalidated, and all downloads in progress will fail.
-All completed transfers will be unaffected.
+**What happens when I close my browser?** The tempalink is invalidated.
+If a downloader has completed the transfer, it will continue to seed to incomplete downloaders, but no new downloads may be initiated.

 **Are my files encrypted?** Yes, all WebRTC communications are automatically encrypted using public-key cryptography.